Ctrider/McEventManagement/DEPLOYMENT-CHECKLIST.md

 - ✅ **Documentation ready**
 - ✅ **Eye-catching and unforgettable**

 **Just push to GitHub, import in Vercel, and deploy!
-Your platform will be live at quio.vercel.app within minutes! 🎊**
+Your platform will be live at mceventmanagement.vercel.app within minutes! 🎊**

 ---